-This Neighbourhood Plan has been formulated on the basis of the public's response to all the Parish Council's consultations held between October 2017 and April 2020.
-Inputs from the public and consultees received by the Neighbourhood Plan Steering Group during the Regulation 14 Consultation period1 were used to prepare this Draft Plan and it was presented to the Parish Council on 16 July 2020, after a delay caused by the Covid-19 pandemic.
-Following the Parish Council's approval, this version of the Plan, known as the 'Regulation 15' version, has been submitted to Telford & Wrekin Council.
-A statutory consultation exercise will be undertaken by the Local Planning Authority to ensure that the Plan and all accompanying documents comply with legal requirements.
-The Plan will then be placed on the Local Planning Authority website for a further final six-week consultation.
+This Neighbourhood Plan has been formulated on the basis of the public's response to all the Parish Council's consultations held between October 2017 and April 2020 as well as recommendations by an Independent Examiner.
+Inputs from the public and consultees received by the Neighbourhood Plan Steering Group were used to prepare a Draft Plan which was offered for public consultation during the Regulation 14 period1.
+Following analysis of the responses, a revised version of the Plan was presented to the Parish Council on 16 July 2020, after a delay caused by the Covid-19 pandemic.
+Following the Parish Council's approval, the revised version of the Plan, known as the 'Regulation 15' version, was submitted to Telford & Wrekin Council.
+A statutory consultation exercise was undertaken by the Local Planning Authority to ensure that the Plan and all accompanying documents comply with legal requirements.
+The Plan was then placed on the Local Planning Authority website for a further final eight-week consultation.

-Comments and representations received during the period of statutory consultation will be collated by Telford & Wrekin Council and forwarded, along with the Plan and supporting documents, to an Independent Examiner.
-The Independent Examiner will then decide whether the Neighbourhood Plan meets the Basic Conditions and could proceed to a final referendum of all eligible parishioners.
+Comments and representations received during the period of statutory consultation were collated by Telford & Wrekin Council and forwarded, along with the Plan and supporting documents, to an Independent Examiner.
+In June 2021 the Independent Examiner issued a report stating that, subject to recommended modifications, the Neighbourhood Plan met the Basic Conditions and could proceed to a final referendum of all eligible parishioners.

 The Neighbourhood Plan that you have before you offers a vision for the future of Tibberton and Cherrington Parish and delivers a clear set of policies based on comments received.
 These policies have also been subjected to scrutiny by the statutory agencies (Environment Agency, Natural England and Historic England) through a screening exercise related to environmental assessments (Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) screening statements).
-If supported by a referendum, the policies enshrined within the Tibberton and Cherrington Neighbourhood Plan will become part of the Borough's Development Plan, thus giving much greater weight to the views of the Parish in the decision-making process.
+Supported by the referendum, the policies enshrined within the Tibberton and Cherrington Neighbourhood Plan have become part of the Borough's Development Plan, thus giving much greater weight to the views of the Parish in the decision-making process.

-All relevant documents can be downloaded via the Telford & Wrekin Council website. https://www.telford.gov.uk/info/20453/neighbourhood_planning
+All relevant documents can be downloaded via the Telford & Wrekin Council website. www.telford.gov.uk/tibbertonandcherringtonndp

-1 18 January 2020 to 29 February 2020 with a Supplementary Consultation period from 21 February 2020 to 10 April 2020.
+1 18 January 2020 to 29 February 2020 with a Supplementary Consultation period from 21 February 2020 to

+10 April 2020.